Predictia/AQUA/docs/sphinx/source/diagnostics/teleconnections.rst

 - `ENSO`: El Niño Southern Oscillation index, regression and correlation maps.

 All these outputs can be stored both as images (pdf format) and as netCDF files.
+If a reference dataset is provided, the automatic maps consist of contour lines for the model regression map and filled contour map for the difference between the model and the reference regression map.

 Example plot
 ------------